AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 Supporting both formats makes your tools more flexible, and this example shows how little extra effort it takes.

-Next, we’ll write some reusable utility functions that can read these files and return a quick summary of their contents—ready to be wrapped as MCP tools.
+Next, we’ll write some reusable utility functions that can read these files and return a quick summary of their contents - ready to be wrapped as MCP tools.

 ## Writing Utility Functions to Read CSV and Parquet Files